cojae/HareCpp_Dev/README.md

 # Consumer Class
 Creates a subscriber that allows the user to set a callback to a particular exchange/routing key combination.
 Once a message is received of this type, the callback is called.
 The callback being a `void callback_name(const HareCpp::Message& message)` function.

-# Messaging Note
-Currently the default message type is std::string under the assumption that protocolbuffers will be used, or a cast from string to another format.
-This is not the best long term solution, however, and will eventually be made more agnostic.